yui/yeti/README.md

 ### Caveats

-Yeti is known to work on Mac OS X and Linux.
+Yeti should work on all platforms supported by Node.js.
+It's tested on Linux and OS X.

 You must start Yeti's client in the directory you'll be serving tests from.
 For security reasons, Yeti will reject requests that try to access files outside of the directory you start Yeti in.

 ## Installation

-Yeti requires [Node.js][node] v0.6.x.
+Yeti requires [Node.js][node] v0.6.
+It also works on unstable v0.7.11.

 ### Latest snapshot